ecchong/ecchong.github.io/_posts/2020/2020-10-23-Find_VM_with_the_same_name.md

 layout: post
 ---
 ## Find VM with the same name
-We want to the VM only exists in the folder we want or not exists at all.
+We want to make sure the VM only exists in the folder we want or not exists at all.

 {% raw %}